Cal Boys Lacrosse Summer Camp

 - Instruction by Cal Men's Lacrosse Coaching Staff and current players

-Ned Webster enters his third year as head coach of the Cal Men's Lacrosse program.
+Ned Webster enters his fifth year as head coach of the Cal Men's Lacrosse program.
 He grew up in Baltimore, Maryland, playing three years of varsity lacrosse at the Boys’ Latin School before heading to South Bend, Indiana to play for the Notre Dame Fighting Irish where he started at attack, earning four titles in the now-defunct Great Western Lacrosse League and four NCAA tournament appearances, before graduating in 1999.View Ned Webster's Bio ⟩

 Webster also led his team to two NCAA DII Statistical Titles for Man-Up Offense in 2012 and 2013 and three times finished in the top 5 for scoring offense.